wavemaker/docs/learn/react-native/skeleton-loader.md

 <details><summary>Skeleton Not Required</summary>

+- Progress Bar
 - Lottie
-- Progress bar
-- Progress circle
+- Progress Circle
 - Spinner
 - Dialog
-- Navbar
-- Navitem
-- Confirmdialog
-- Alertdialog
-- Dialogactions
-- Dialogcontent
-- Background
-- Fileupload
-- Webview
-- Basenav
-- wheel picker
-- Slider
+- Confirm Dialog
-- Carousel
+- Alert Dialog
 - Form
-- Form-field
-- Popover
-- Menu
+- Dropdown Menu
-- Tabbar
-- Content
-- Partial-container
-- Page
-- Liveform
+- Live Form
 - Message
-- Modal
-- Skeleton
-- Barcode scanner
+- Barcode Scanner
 - Camera
+- FileUpload
+- Slider
+- Popover

 </details>

 ## Already Supporting and Not Supporting Widgets

+WaveMaker provides many components within the studio that can be used in applucation developement.
+Skeleton Loader can be configured using the default configuration for the widgets listed under [supported widgets](#skeleton-supported-widgets).
+And the widgets that cannot be configured using the default configuration steps can use Lottie animation to show custom Skeleton Loader for the widgets listed under [not supported widgets](#skeleton-not-supported-widgets)

 ### Skeleton Supported Widgets